brohand/Math2605Project/README.md

 # Math2605Project
-MATRICES AND SHIT!

-MATH 2605 PROJECT
+---

 Aaron did most of part one.

 Jinsong did most of part two.

 Patrick held food for us.

-fuck you guys